verdetea22/AthleticApp/README.md

 3. Run "npm install".
 4. Run "npm start"
-5. The website is now hosted locally at http://localhost:3000/
+5. The website is now hosted locally at http://localhost:3000/ *To easily see our user interface, please see the UI folder

 ## Created By
 1. Mikayla Mount